nicolagiacchetta/micrometer-dropwizard-bundle/README.md

     jvmGcMetricsEnabled: true
     jvmThreadMetricsEnabled: false
 ```
 None of the parameter is mandatory: a default value is always provided.
-For instance for the `path` field the default value is `/micrometer/prometheus/`.
+For instance for the `path` field of the `prometheus` node the default value is `/micrometer/prometheus/`.